 - 3.9 The town centre is less than five miles from the M6, and approximately eight miles north of Preston.
 Many residents commute to Preston and the main towns of Lancashire to work and as with Clitheroe, they are more likely to shop at modern and more convenient destinations.
 The town once had a train station with connections through to Preston but was closed in 1967.
 However, the Old Station Buildings still remain and now acts as a tourism and heritage information centre and café. - 3.10 Retailing in Longridge is focused on Berry Lane and to a lesser extent, Derby Road and Inglewhite Road.
 Longridge is the shopping and social centre of the local rural area and farming district and has an interesting mixture of independent shops and services, which attract customers from the wider area.
 Key attractions include independent shops, pubs and café's and also is home to the independent Palace Cinema based in Market Place.
 Longridge is also well used as a stop-off point for visitors to the Forest of Bowland and Beacon Fell Country Park.
-A map of the Longridge study area is below: -
+A map of the Clitheroe study area is below: -

 - 3.11 Historic Whalley has a population of approximately 4000 which is also growing as a result of new housing developments in the locality.
-Being just less than five miles from Clitheroe, it depends very much on its larger neighbour for a number of key services, however for its current size does contain some services and retail provision. - 3.12 As with Clitheroe and Longridge, many of Whalley's residents commute to other towns in Lancashire to work, and again as such most residents are likely to shop at more modern, convenient destinations.
+Being just less than five miles from Clitheroe, it depends very much on its larger neighbour for a number of key services, however for its current size does contain some services and retail provision. - 3.12 Whalley grew significantly around the Abbey and expanded to nearly 12,000 people in the 19th century.
+The population has since declined following the demise of the weaving and quarrying industries in the surrounding area, and more recently agriculture.
+As with Clitheroe and Longridge, many of Whalley's residents commute to other towns in Lancashire to work, and again as such most residents are likely to shop at more modern, convenient destinations.
 Retailing in Whalley is focused on King Street, and key attractions include the 14th century Abbey, pubs and cafes.
 The town has held occasional farmers markets but has no permanent market.
 The train station has regular trains to Manchester, Blackburn and Clitheroe.
-A map of the Whalley study area is below: -